RasParker/XclusiveAfrica/replit.md

 # Xclusive Creator Platform

 ## Overview
-The Xclusive Creator Platform is a full-stack application designed to empower content creators to monetize their content through **subscriptions** and **Pay-Per-View (PPV)** purchases, along with fan interactions.
-It offers comprehensive tools for creators to manage their content, define subscription tiers, enable PPV pricing on individual posts, track earnings, and engage with their audience.
+The Xclusive Creator Platform is a full-stack application **designed for African content creators** to monetize their content through **subscriptions** and **Pay-Per-View (PPV)** purchases.
+The platform empowers creators across the African continent with comprehensive tools to manage their content, define subscription tiers, enable PPV pricing on individual posts, track earnings, and engage with their audience.
 For fans, the platform provides access to exclusive content through either subscription or one-time PPV purchases, subscription management, purchase history tracking, and direct messaging with creators.

+**Market Focus**:
+- **Target Market**: African content creators and their audiences
+- **Pilot Phase**: Launching in Ghana
+- **Payment Infrastructure**: Built on Paystack for seamless African payment processing
+- **Default Currency**: GHS (Ghana Cedi), with multi-currency support

-The platform aims to be a leading solution for content monetization, fostering direct creator-fan relationships and providing a robust ecosystem for digital content.
+The platform aims to be a leading solution for content monetization in Africa, fostering direct creator-fan relationships and providing a robust ecosystem for digital content tailored to African creators' needs.

 ## User Preferences
 - Development workflow: Use `npm run dev` for development with hot reload